When to Ask for a Divorce Guardian Ad Litem?

 Once you have filed such a motion, the other party to the marriage dissolution proceedings has the opportunity to prepare and present a written response to that motion.
 Once both parties have taken these steps, a court typically schedules a hearing on the matter.
 The court will take evidence at such a hearing to ascertain whether or not the appointment of a guardian ad litem is necessary in order to ensure that the interests of a child or children are suitably protected throughout the course of a New Jersey divorce.

 If you are contemplating filing for divorce, or if your spouse has told you that is the direction he or she is headed, you can place yourself in the best position to protect your legal interests by retaining a capable New Jersey divorce lawyer sooner rather than later.
-You can schedule an initial consultation at no cost and no obligation to you by telephoning the Law Offices of Peter Van Aulen at 201-845-7400.
-We can schedule an initial consultation and case evaluation with an experienced New Jersey divorce attorney at your convenience.
+We can schedule a free initial consultation and case evaluation with an experienced New Jersey divorce attorney at your convenience.